carljohanrehn/allehanda/_i18n/en/_posts/2023-04-23-python-package-part-2.markdown

 ---

-In this post I'll describe a Podman [Containerfile](https://docs.podman.io/en/stable/markdown/podman-build.1.html) which describes how to set up a Python development environment with rootless Podman.
+In this post I'll describe a Podman [Containerfile](https://docs.podman.io/en/stable/markdown/podman-build.1.html) which describes how to set up a cross [Python](https://www.python.org/) development environment in a rootless Podman container.
 It is based on a [Gist on GitHub](https://gist.github.com/BrutalSimplicity/882af1d343b7530fc7e005284523d38d) published by "BrutalSimplicity" and Dane Hillard's book [Publishing Python Packages](https://www.manning.com/books/publishing-python-packages).
-Furthermore, it contains a full Ruby installation (necessary for creating [Jekyll](https://jekyllrb.com/) static webpages and blog posts, and [GitHub Pages](https://pages.github.com/)).
+Furthermore, it contains a full [Ruby](https://www.ruby-lang.org/en/) installation (necessary for creating [Jekyll](https://jekyllrb.com/) static webpages and blog posts, and [GitHub Pages](https://pages.github.com/)).
 Thus,

 ```dockerfile
 FROM debian:bullseye